Intesa signs private equity JV with Russia's Gazprombank

-MILAN, July 23 Italian bank Intesa Sanpaolo said it would set up a joint venture with Russia's third-largest lender by assets Gazprombank to jointly invest up to 300 million euros ($365 mln) in Italian and Russian companies seeking international growth.
+MILAN Italian bank Intesa Sanpaolo (ISP.MI) said it would set up a joint venture with Russia's third-largest lender by assets Gazprombank to jointly invest up to 300 million euros ($365 mln) in Italian and Russian companies seeking international growth.

 The accord was signed on Monday as Italy's premier Mario Monti met with Prime Minister Dmitry Medvedev.

-Italian energy groups ENI and ENEL have significant investments in Russia.
-On Monday, ENI signed an exploration loan facility agreement with state-owned Russian oil major Rosneft.
+Italian energy groups ENI (ENI.MI) and ENEL (ENEI.MI) have significant investments in Russia.
+On Monday, ENI signed an exploration loan facility agreement with state-owned Russian oil major Rosneft (ROSN.MM).

 Intesa said in a statement that Antonio Fallico, chairman of its Russian unit Zao Banca Intesa, would head the joint venture.